tanghao-xiaomi/docs/en/quickstart/Set_up_the_development_environment.md

 - At least 80 GB of remaining hard disk space for downloading and compiling source codes.
 - At least 16 GB of RAM

-## Operating system requirements
+## Operating System Requirements

 **The development workstation must run a 64-bit Ubuntu 22.04 Linux distribution.**

 > **Note**: **WSL** and **Docker** environments are not supported.

-## Install required software packages
+## Install Required Software Packages

 Use Ubuntu 22.04 to compile openvela.
 Run the following command to install the required packages on Ubuntu 22.04: